balderdashy/sails-docs/reference/waterline/models/destroy.md

   if (err) {
     return res.negotiate(err);
   }
-  sails.log('The troublesome users have been exterminated.');
+  sails.log('The records for troublesome users (3 and 97) have been deleted, if they still existed.');
   return res.ok();
 });
 ```